-Drew’s Observatory (1847-57), established by John Drew (1809-57) in the garden of his home in Southampton.
-Equipment was a 3¼-inch Jones transit of 1835, of 42-inch focal length, and the Beaufoy clock loaned by the RAS.
+Drew’s Observatory [DrO] (1847-57), Winsor Terrace, Cumberland Place, Southampton, established by John Drew in the garden of his home.
+Equipment was a 3¼-inch (fl 42-inch) Jones transit instrument (1835), and the ‘Beaufoy’ clock by Baker on loan from the RAS.
 With these he determined time very accurately, and for many years supplied it to the ships in the port.
-In 1847 he added a 3¾-inch Dollond equatorial.
+In 1847 he added a 5-foot Dollond equatorial (OG 3¾-inch).
 Between 1848 and 1853 he took regular meteorological observations, reported them, and was invited to become a founder member of the British Meteorological Society.
-Then his health began to fail (See: Weale 1851, p.64 for illustration; RAS Memoirs, X, 3, p.
-68; Howse 1986).
+Then his health began to fail (Weale 1851, 64; Weale 1854, 688-9; Obit., MNRAS, 18 (1858), 98; Howse 1986, 82).

-Naval Academy Observatory (c.1765-c.1830), established at the Naval Academy, Portsmouth (later Royal Naval Academy) under the leadership of William Bayley (1737–1810), equipped with small instruments (Wikipedia; Howse 1986)
+Royal Naval Academy Observatory [RNAO] (c.1765-c.1830), established at the Naval Academy, Portsmouth (later Royal Naval Academy) under the leadership of William Bayley and equipped with small instruments (WIKI; Howse 1986, 80).

 Worthington’s Four Marks Observatory [WOFM] (1913-1925), Four Marks, nr.
-Alton, established by James H. Worthington with a 10-inch refractor by Cooke of 1871, he also had a visual prominence spectroscope, a 20-inch Calver reflector, in 1914 a new 4-inch Alvan Clark refractor, and two Steinheil photoheliographs.
+Alton, established by James H. Worthington with a 10-inch refractor by Cooke (1871), with a visual prominence spectroscope, a 20-inch Calver reflector, adding a new 4-inch Alvan Clark refractor in 1914, and two Steinheil photoheliographs.
 Worthington little used his telescope spending most of his time in the United States but made it available to members of RAS & BAA – W.H.
 Steavenson & R.L.
 Waterbury were frequent visitors.
 After the observatory closed, the refractor was acquired by Walter Goodacre being installed at his Finchley Observatory.
-Later it was purchased by St Andrew’s University, and in the early 1950s transferred to the Mills Observatory (Worthington 1914; Marriott 2006; Mobberley 2018b).
+Later it was purchased by St Andrew’s University, and transferred transferred to the Mills Observatory in the early 1950s (Worthington 1914; Marriott 2006; Mobberley 2018b).